| Contents |

 So this is a bit of a lie, but I hope you forgive me.

-Some terminology: the files in your git subdirectory you’re looking at right now is referred to as your working tree.
+Some terminology: the Git subdirectory you’re looking at right now and all the files within it is referred to as your working tree.
 The working tree is the files as they appear at the commit pointed to by HEAD, plus any uncommitted changes you might have made.

 So if you switch HEAD to another commit, the files in your working tree will be updated to reflect that.

-Okay, then, how do we know which commit HEAD is referring to?
-Well, it’s right the at the top of the log:
+Okay then, how do we know which commit HEAD is referring to?
+Well, it’s right there at the top of the log:

 commit 5e8cb52cb813a371a11f75050ac2d7b9e15e4751 (HEAD -> main)